 For JetBlue refundable fares, a full refund is permitted only if the flights were cancelled from the PNR prior to scheduled departure.
 Refunds must be processed following industry standard guidelines through ARC or BSP.
 Flights not cancelled prior to scheduled departure are not eligible for a refund and tickets must remain in OPEN status available for future use.
 Tickets are valid one year from original ticket issuance date.
 JetBlue will issue a debit memo in the amount of the fare plus a $50 Service Charge to agencies that do not follow our refundable fare policy.
 Flight changes on refundable fares that occur prior to scheduled departure are not subject to a change penalty; however any increase in airfare must be collected at the time of the exchange.

 For JetBlue Government/Military fares, changes and cancellations for a full refund are permitted.
 Such changes are subject to availability and any applicable difference in airfare.
 If the fare is fully refundable, then a refund can be processed following industry standard guidelines.
 For more information about using government or military fares on JetBlue, please click here.

 Residual value in an exchange

-In the event that an exchange from a higher priced fare to a lower fare results in a residual value, the difference can be applied toward the $150 change fee.
-Any remaining residual value can be applied to an MCO/VMPD for future use.
-If the travel agency is unable to apply remaining residual value to an MCO/VMPD, then that value is forfeited.
+In the event that an exchange from a higher priced fare to a lower fare results in a residual value, the difference can be applied toward the applicable change fee.
+(NOTE: The change fee must be charged when doing an exchange.)
+Any remaining residual value can be applied to an MCO or VMPD/EMD for future use.
+If the travel agency is unable to apply remaining residual value to an MCO or VMPD/EMD, then that value is forfeited.